 Credit: Cadiz

 Listen to the autumnal crunch of fallen leaves beneath your feet as you explore acres of easily accessible, private land around the DeBruce in Livingston Manor.
 Situated on a ledge overlooking the Willowemoc Valley, the DeBruce is a cozy retreat that zeroes in on the simple pleasures of a walk by the river, a sumptuous culinary experience, and the bone-deep desire to curl up by the fireplace and relax.
-Taste the flavors of the Catskills at a chef-prepared dinner by Executive Chef Eric Leveillee and his team (reservations required).
-Creative, locally sourced, and bountiful, multiple course dinners are prepared to a seasonal theme.
+Taste the flavors of the Catskills (and a 2024 James Beard Foundation semi-finalist for Best Restaurant) with creative, locally sourced, and bountiful, multiple course dinners prepared to a seasonal theme.
 Dinner starts in the “jewel box” dining room where a wood-burning stove creates a cozy atmosphere and the sunset over the mountains and valley offers nature’s finest show.
 After dinner, sit back and relax in front of a fire in the DeBruce’s fieldstone fireplace made with stones from the Willowemoc River.
+Or explore the vast 600-acre grounds across two mountains of trails for hiking, mountain biking, and birding on The DeBruce’s private 5-mile trail system.

 The Wick Hotel (Hudson Valley)